 Paul’s words depict an arrogant power that opposes all entities in the field of religion and permits no rival to receive the worship it claims for itself.
 This power assumes divine prerogatives, with reference to the true God and not simply pagan deities by the entrance of this power into the temple of God and seating its representative there.
 The representative taking his seat in the inner sanctuary of the temple reveals that he claims to sit “as God,” that, indeed, “he is God,” which is the ultimate blasphemy.
 So, the Antichrist is a blasphemous power and not just one man.

-In addition to Paul’s prophecy, Daniel’s prophecy of the blasphemous power that succeeds that of pagan Rome (Dan.
-7:8, 19–26), and John’s prophecy of the leopard like beast (Rev. 13:1–18), all reveal the similarities between these three descriptions.
+In addition to Paul’s prophecy, Daniel’s prophecy of the blasphemous power that succeeds that of pagan Rome (Daniel 7:8, 19–26), and John’s prophecy of the leopard like beast (Revelation 13:1–18), all reveal the similarities between these three descriptions.
 This leads to the conclusion that Daniel, Paul, and John are speaking of the same power.
-This power is identified by many Bible commentators as the papacy or Antichrist. https://bibleask.org/who-is-the-beast-of-revelation-13/
+This power is identified by many Bible commentators as the papacy or Antichrist.

 In His service,

 The contents of this article and website are not intended to be against any individual.
 There are many priests and faithful believers in Roman Catholicism who serve God to the best of their knowledge and are seen by God as His children.
 The information contained herein is directed only towards the Roman Catholic religio-political system which has reigned in varying degrees of power for nearly two millennia.
 This system has established an increasing number of doctrines and statements that directly go against the Bible.